Watts are rock ‘n’ roll through and through.

 One Below The All Time Low is fun and well executed.
 The guitars interact with precision, trading riffs from speaker to speaker.
 The backing vocals are spot.
 John Lynch is a human metronome.
 This is good solid rock ‘n’ roll.

 Nicole Tammaro once commented: “Dirty Truckers shows are fun.
 Everybody plays.
 Everybody gets up on stage.”

 The Dirty Truckers show at Radio was fun.
 Everybody played.
 Everybody got on stage.

 Watts was the seventh band to play at Radio.
-When they performed the song “Radio”, they fourth band to perform a song with the club’s name in the title.
+When they performed their song “Radio”, they became the fourth band to perform a song with the club’s name in the title.

 I posted this little tidbit on Facebook.* The next day I saw a comment from Wattsman Dan Kopko asking “Yes, but how many of those bands have a song entitled ‘Radio’?”
 I informed him that the answer to his inquiry was three.** Everybody chuckled.

 This has to be some kind of good omen for the club.***

 * Hey!
 Did you know that Daykamp Music has a Facebook page?
 Go like it.
 I’ll wait here.